aftly/Flags/README.md

 - [ ] Add more flags (to less populated categories)
 - [x] ~~Add scroll to top button on list and search screens~~
 - [x] ~~Fullscreen flag image view~~
-- [ ] Fullscreen view optimizes for image aspect ratio & button for unlocking screen orientation
+- [ ] Fullscreen view orientation relative to image aspect ratio & button for unlocking screen orientation
 - [ ] Full screen carousel for flags in current list
 - [ ] Add regime type categories (for political flags) from **OurWorldInData**
 - [ ] Add Python scripts to repository